 Note: This review was posted on the KC Stage review system.

 The Pillowman, written by Martin McDonagh, directed by Trevor Belt.
 Produced by She&Her Productions (Kansas City).
-Copyright 2003.
+First produced 2003.
 (Seen March 19, 2011.)

 She&Her Productions’ performance of The Pillowman is an intense, heart-wrenching roller coaster that left me speechless and emotionally drained by the end of the evening.